jianwei-liu93/Tutorial_1/README.md

 | ------ | ------------- |
 | Ours   | 0.0043        |

+## FYI
+We provide some util codes to help you.
+Feel free to use them if you need.
+- utils/model_checkpoint.py: tracks model's metric and automatically save only topk checkpoints.
+- visualization.ipynb: simple visulization code on jupyter lab.

 ## Reference
 - [PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation](https://arxiv.org/abs/1612.00593)